cosmob3/code-journal/README.md

 # Code Journal
 ## January 25, 2022
 TODO: **Continue working on Navigation bar**
-- Make it so "Rob's Burger Shack" and rest of Navigation bar are on the same line.
+  - X Make it so "Rob's Burger Shack" and rest of Navigation bar are on the same line.
-- Add a background
+  - X Add a background
   - Add logo
   - Add buttons

+- So far so good, managed to get all of the text onto one line and add a background.
+Now I'm just having trouble separating my list items.
+Trying to use `justify-content: space-evenly or space-around` but it't not doing much.

 ## January 24, 2022
 TODO: Work on Navigation bar